EnterpriseDB/tpa/RELNOTES.md

 - When redeploying on an existing cluster, use PG_VERSION to derive postgres_version if the latter is not explicitly set in config.yml

+- Don't remove the default replication set from the BDR subscription (this breaks DDL replication)

 ## v7.9 (2019-05-09)